tc39/proposal-weakrefs/reference.md

 **Notes**

+* This method is optional, any given implementation may not have it, so it's best to check that it's there before calling it.
+One way to do that is to use optional chaining (`?.`) as in the example above, if your environment supports it.
 * The number of entries for reclaimed objects that are cleaned up from the registry (calling the cleanup callbacks) is implementation-defined.
 An implementation might remove just one eligible entry, or all eligible entries, or somewhere in between.